Chris56974/Pethreon/docs/BACKEND.md

 I'm going to make it easier for contributors & creators to see the pledges they've made by showing their current pledges in the UI as well as extracting data in excel spreadsheets.

-## My alternate contract idea

-I came up with a cool idea on the alternative_contract branch, but unfortunately it doesn't work.
-In my alternative smart contract, I needed to build a dynamic array in memory because that was the easiest way to return all the pledges to a user.
-But apparently it's [not allowed in Solidity](https://stackoverflow.com/questions/68010434).
-I could return a static array of pledges instead, and the user could keep calling that function with different pointers each time like a sliding window, but this would result in a lot more API calls to my node at infura.
-There might be another thing I'm missing that's painfully obvious that would have made it possible, but I couldn't figure it out.